network-flows/Lonestar-Mod-Guide/docs/Start_EN.md

 - version: (Optional) Version displayed on the mod screen.
 - author: (Optional) Author displayed on the mod screen.

 If multiple mods with the same modID are detected, only the first is used.
-Note that dev mods are always loaded first.
-So if you have a same steam mod, they will be replaced by their dev version.
+Note that mods load in the order Dev > Steam > Local.
+So if you have a dev mod, it will override any Steam mod of the same modID.

 ## Testing your mod
 There are tools that help you debug your mods, like [BepInEx](https://github.com/BepInEx/BepInEx) or [UnityExplorer](https://github.com/sinai-dev/UnityExplorer).
 They are available in Github.